Support Groups for Caregivers of Elderly Parents

 Currently, there are several types of support groups for caregivers.
 These groups are made up of people in similar situations as yourself.
 These groups are significant for those taking on the care of an elderly parent.
 The role reversal of the child now taking care of the parent can make for a stressful situation.

-Let’s look at some of the options for support groups for caregivers of elderly parents.
+Let’s look at some of the options for support groups for caregivers, including family caregivers of elderly parents.
 There are several options, including in-person and online.

 Alzheimer’s is one of the most common forms of dementia.
 Those suffering from this condition need constant care.
 It gets more stressful when your parent forgets things making caring for them harder.